Big Sean is starting his own record label after ‘Detroit 2’ | NME

 — Sean Don (@BigSean) September 5, 2020

-Big Sean first signed with the Def Jam records sub-label in 2007, after meeting Kanye at a local radio station and spitting a few bars for him.
+Big Sean first signed with the Def Jam-distributed label in 2007, after meeting Kanye at a local radio station and spitting a few bars for him.
 He left ‘Ye with a demo and was taken on tour and signed two years later.

 Felt like it was time, realized this ain’t promised so its no more time to just say “I’ll do it later” or “eventually” people are dying, tragedies are happening with no warning so that and returning to my passion was why I called it that.
 Detroit deserves it too https://t.co/qEwCnmLQ2Y